-Attracting the right candidates to apply for your role is so important for a number of reasons.
-You will save a lot of time (and money) if you attract good quality candidates at the first stages of the recruitment process.
-One size never fits all in care – so ensuring the people you eventually interview are a good fit and you just need to pick the very best for the job will support your care business.
-Hiring the right people also boosts retention longer term.
+Attracting the right candidates to apply for your role is important for a number of reasons.
+You will save a lot of time and cost if you attract good quality candidates at the first stages of the recruitment process.
+One size never fits all in care – so ensuring the people you eventually interview and hire are a good fit, will support with improving retention too.

 Things to consider

 There are a number of stages of your attraction strategy that will need some thought.

 - Review sites – take a look at websites such as Glassdoor and Indeed particularly, to discover what your employees and previous employees think of you as an employer.
 Both sites allow employers to comment on the reviews whether negative or positive.
 Commenting on negative reviews with a simple “Sorry to hear that, please contact our HR team to discuss this further” helps candidates see that you are an engaged employer who cares what employees think.

 - Targeting underrepresented groups – less than 10% of the workforce is made up of under 25s, and we’re made up of mostly women.
 Sector initiatives such as Step into Social Care will support you to open up doors with students and young people.

 - Open Days – Consider holding an open day at your care home or service.
 Open days can be a good source of new candidates for you as well a good way of engaging with your local community.
 Not everyone will be aware of what it’s like to work in a care home or support setting and would appreciate “seeing” the environment ahead of putting in an application and having an opportunity to ask questions.
 Perhaps think about including a ‘virtual tour’ on your careers website where your open day cannot be held face-to-face, and having FAQ’s easily accessible.
 Care Home Open Week is held every year and provides an excellent opportunity to tie in with organised activities.